Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 40 - Building DApps on ICP with a React Frontend/40.01 How to Configure a DFX Created Project to Use React/README.md

 ## Adding TypeScript Configuration

 Download the `tsconfig.json` file from the course resources and add it to the `dkeeper` project, placing it below the `webpack.config.js` file.
 This file contains configuration for compiling the code and specifying JavaScript versions.

+## Updating Dependencies

+Open `package.json` and delete all existing content.
+Then, download `package.txt` from the course resources, copy its contents, and paste them into `package.json`.
+This adds the necessary dependencies for the project.